mdt510/Classing-Crops/README.md

 # Grading Crops

-- Use an image of the crop (.jpg of strawberry) to determine the optimum time to harvest.
+- Use image data of the crop (i.e. strawberry) to determine grade of quality.
 - Automate harvesting